tatsumi486/blogDump/extra.md

 Midoriya stared at him and gave him this smile.
 Hawks felt like, in that moment, he wouldn't mind if the world slowed down just a little bit more.

+### withering

+"Eraser-sensei," Shigaraki greeted him.
+"Being a hero is hard, isn't it?"
+He tilted his head to the side and gave an exaggerated sigh.
+"I can't do it.
+Even saving one person is too damn hard for me."
+Aizawa narrowed his eyes, but he couldn't get a clear reading on this man.
+"What the hell do you want?"
+"Aw, don't be so cold to me," Shigaraki laughed, "Isn't it obvious what I want?"
+Aizawa narrowed his eyes.
+"Even villains have things we want to protect," the man said, lifitng his hands up and give a theatrical shrug.
+"You get what I'm trying to say right?"
+He shoved his hands into his pockets.
+"There's someone I want to protect.
+And I know how these dealings work.
+You gotta give up something of euqal whatever, right?
+So my life for his."
+And he grinned, a crooked thin on his face that would never passed on a hero.
+"And he'll never know what I'm willing to do for him.
+Don't you think that it's a bit romantic?"

+-

+Aizawa's hand came to Midoriya's head, running his fingers though soft hair and smiling when Midoriya leaned into the touch.
+No one would know about what he did.
+The real hero.
+He didn't just arrest people and protect the world.
+He brought a light to a forgotten corner of the world, and all those who basked in his light found something worth following.
+The older man leaned down to kiss Midoriya's forehead.
+A big smile stretched his lips, and Aizawa wondered if, when Midoriya goes, he would lose himself too, and destroy the society that wouldn't remember him.
+It was a thought for another day.
+Midoriya didn't have a lot of time left, so he needed to use it as efficiently as possible.
+With an arm around Midoriya's waist, Aizawa buried his face into his shoulder and pulled him in close.